 Learn How to Cure Your Anxiety

-Take my free 7 minute anxiety test now to get ideas on what to do specifically to fight anxiety based on your symptoms.
+Take my free 7-minute anxiety test now to get ideas on what to do individually to fight anxiety based on your symptoms.
 Start the test here.

 How to Get the Most From a Support Group

 Moving forward, however, one of the issues at play is how to get the most from a support group when you decide to enroll in one.
 Joining a panic disorder support group is great, but unfortunately, many people use it for the wrong reasons or don't participate in a way that will help them heal.

 Consider the following tips to ensure that you find a support group beneficial and that you also help make it better for others: